 Any vehicle on the road must comply with a number of different weight requirements, whether they are towing or not.
 Lets keep it simple, and just look at the Gross Combination Mass (GCM).
 This is the maximum amount both your 4WD and trailer can weigh as a combined weight.

 Whilst you might be able to tow the maximum amount the vehicle is rated for, it can only be done under some pretty severe weight limitations.
 This is in relation to what the tow vehicle itself has on board in terms of weight; anything from passengers to extra fuel, 4WD accessories and general gear.

 A more in depth look at 3500kg towing capacities

 Take a dual cab Ford ranger, which has a GCM of 6000kg, and a claimed towing capacity of 3500kg.
 Remove the weight of the vehicle (with nothing in it!) from the GCM and you have 3800kg.
 Then, remove the 3500kg trailer you are towing, and you are left with a mere 300kg.

-Now, put 4 people in the back of the Ford ranger, and there's a good chance you are overloaded.
+Now, put 4 people in the Ford ranger, and there's a good chance you are overloaded.
 Bear in mind this is without considering ANYTHING else in the 4WD.
 No extra fuel, no bull bar, no drawers, no fridge, water, winch, recovery gear and the list goes on.
-It also doesn't consider the tow ball weight, which you need to consider.

 Let's go the other way.
 The same Ford Ranger, decked out with lots of accessories and gear, weighing in at the maximum weight of 3200kg.
 Given you can't exceed the GCM of 6000kg, you are left with a maximum towing capacity of 2800kg.